bmchtech/blog/content/post/multiply.md

 };

-// Latches that contain the final results of the algorithm.
+// Latches that contain the final results of the algorithm. u128 partial_sum;
-// Really, these only need to be 66 bits, but 128 is good enough.
-// Why 66?
-Because:
-// - We obtain 1 bit from initialization (EXPLAIN)
-// - We obtain 8 * 4 bits from booths algorithm
-// - We obtain 33 more bits also from booths algorithm.
-__uint128_t partial_sum;
-__uint128_t partial_carry;
+u128 partial_carry;

 do {
     csa_output = perform_one_cycle_of_booths_mutliplication(
         csa_output, multiplicand, multiplier);

+    // The bottom 8 bits of this cycle cannot be changed by future
+    // addends, since those addends will be at least 256 times as
+    // big as this cycle's addends.
+So, put them into the result
+    // latches now.
     partial_sum.lo   |= csa_output.output & 0xFF;
     partial_carry.lo |= csa_output.carry  & 0xFF;

+    // Get csa_output ready to be fed back into the CSAs on the next
+    // cycle
     csa_output.output >>= 8;
     csa_output.carry  >>= 8;

-    partial_carry >>= 8;
+    // ROR == ROtate Right
+    partial_sum = u128_ror(partial_sum, 8);
+    partial_carry = u128_ror(partial_carry, 8);

+    // ASR = Arithmetic Shift Right for 33-bit numbers
-    multiplier = asr(multiplier, 8, 33);
+    multiplier = asr_33(multiplier, 8);
 } while (!should_terminate(multiplier, flavor));

 partial_sum.lo   |= csa_output.output;
 partial_carry.lo |= csa_output.carry;
 ```

 Since `partial_sum` and `partial_carry` are shift registers that get rotated with each iteration of booths algorithm, we need to rotate them again after the algorithm ends in order to correct them to their proper values.
+Thankfully, the ARM7TDMI has something called a barrel shifter.
+The barrel shifter is a nifty piece of hardware that allows the CPU to perform an arbitrary shift/rotate before an ALU operation, all in one cycle.
+Since we plan to add `partial_sum` and `partial_carry` in the ALU, we may as well use the barrel shifter to rotate one of those two operands, with no additional cost.

-The `partial_carry`'s rotation is done via the ARM7TDMI's barrel shifter (explain what tha barrel shifteris), with the output of the barrel shifter going to the ALU.
-For long (64-bit) multiplies, two rotations occur, since the ALU can only add 32-bits at a time and so must be used twice.
+For long (64-bit) multiplies, two right rotations (known on the CPU as RORs) occur, since the ALU can only add 32-bits at a time and so must be used twice.

 Spoiler alert, the value of the carry flag after a multiply instruction comes from the carryout of this barrel shifter.

 So, what rotation values does the ARM7TDMI use?
-According to one of the patents, for an unsigned multiply, all (1 or 2) uses of the barrel shifter do this. <sup>[[6, p.
+According to one of the patents, for an unsigned multiply, all (1 for 32-bit multiplies or 2 for 64-bit ones) uses of the barrel shifter do this: <sup>[[6, p.
 9](#cite6)]</sup>

 | # Iterations | Type | Rotation |
 | - | - | - |